nguyenhuuloc304/SampleTestPTC/README.md

 The scope is just make simple restful APIs for Product CRUD using mediatR for CQRS pattern and apply Clean Architecture.
-This is not a framework for a realistic microservices project which need to do a lot of others such as logging and so on.
+This is not a framework for a realistic microservices project which need to do a lot of others such as logging, validation (could use FluentValidation for some advanced scenarios) and so on.